odelayIO/atx_power/README.md

-# 15 Port USB Power Supply using an COTS ATX Power Supply
+# 15 Port USB Power Supply using an ATX Power Supply

 ## Problem Statement
 I’m continuously using all of my wall outlets to plug-in a USB wall wart power supply to use for all of my development boards (e.g. Raspberry Pi, Arduino, etc).
 Over time I needed two 6 port power strips just to have enough outlets for the USB wall wart.
 To address this issue, I designed a very simple 15 Power USB power supply using an ATX Power Supply.